Nets-Platform-Enablement/tf-module-aws-infra-pipeline/README.md

 - New setting `codebuild_image_id`, by default "aws/codebuild/standard:7.0", more options at [CodeBuild documentation](https://docs.aws.amazon.com/codebuild/latest/userguide/ec2-compute-images.html)
 - New output: `artifact_bucket_id` ID of the bucket terraform plans are stored in
 - Fix: Deployment fails due to S3 Notification Configuration issue.
 Removed S3 notifications.
+- Fix: Name collision when creating multiple instances of the module

 ### v.2.0.0 Permissions overhaul